 🔍 Example Use Case

-n8n logs the data into Airtable and notifies your team in Slack.
+n8n splits out each transaction as its own line item, logs the data into Airtable, and notifies your team in Slack.